maroiliop/Enrichment-Analysis/README.md

 you may need to specify the language in Language tab of the Macro window, select IJ1 Macro, and save it as a .ijm.

 # How to use
-I have used this macro to assess spatial correlation between 2 fluorescent signals with different structures.
-Based on our publication we use regions of interest (ROIs) from widefield fluorescent z-stack image files (.tif) with 2 channels.
+I have made this macro to assess spatial correlation between 2 fluorescent signals with different structures.
+Based on our publication, we used regions of interest (ROIs) from widefield fluorescent z-stack image files (.tif) with 2 channels.

-The 1st channel is an elongated structure like a filament (e.g. Actin) and the second channel is a round structure like a cluster (e.g. Immune-Complex).
+The 1st channel is for an elongated structure like a filament (e.g. Actin) and the second channel is for a round structure like a cluster (e.g. Immune-Complex).
+Run `Sharp Ruffle` macro on the ROI-image stack to identify the 3 sharpest frames.
+Duplicate these 3 frames (2 channels) and run the `Enrichment Analysis` macro to identify the spatial coerrelation of the 2 signals.

 ## `Sharp Ruffle`